Fixed-Leg Silk Reeling Exercises

 Each teacher has their own methods of training these skills.
 As a consequence although different teachers’ exercises may be similar they are not identical.
 My experience is that each teacher emphasises different elements at various stages of their training method.
 However, in general, while the goal of all approaches is to train the same basic skills, the overall training strategy is not necessarily apparent from the initial stages of training.
 In part this article is an attempt to address this.

-While some of what I have written below is obvious, some other items will require correction by someone with experience (preferably Master Wang Hai-Jun), to understand what is being said.
-In his classes in Ireland Master Wang commonly and explicitly makes these corrections but students don’t always grasp what he is trying to correct.
+While some of what I have written below is obvious, some other items will require correction by someone with experience (preferably Grandmaster Wang Haijun), to understand what is being said.
+In his classes in Ireland Grandmaster Wang commonly and explicitly makes these corrections but students don’t always grasp what he is trying to correct.
 In many respects I strongly recommend his teaching because his corrections are both simple and direct.
 If I pay attention to exactly what he is doing (instead of what I think he should be doing) improvement comes quickly with training and much practice.
 Without this clarity of teaching and learning I think my practice would be much less productive.
 Also without frequent and extended practice his teaching would be wasted.
 It takes time, considerable effort and endurance (eating bitter) to gain this skill and its associated power.

 2) What is Chan Si Jin and why is it important?